 Why Are Non-Fungible Tokens Becoming Popular?

-NFTs have actually been around since 2015, but they are now experiencing a resurgence thanks to several factors.
+NFTs have actually been around since 2015, but they are now experiencing a boost in popularity thanks to several factors.
 First, and perhaps most obviously, is the normalization and excitement of cryptocurrencies and the underlying blockchain frameworks.
 Beyond the technology itself is the combination of fandom, the economics of royalties, and the laws of scarcity.
 Consumers all want to get in on the opportunity to own unique digital content and potentially hold them as a type of investment.

-When someone buys the non-fungible token, they gain ownership of the content, but it can still make its way over the internet.
+When someone buys a non-fungible token, they gain ownership of the content, but it can still make its way over the Internet.
 In this way, an NFT can gain popularity — the more it’s seen online, the more value it develops.
 When the asset is sold, the original creator gets a 10 percent cut, with the platform getting a small percentage and the current owner getting the rest of that revenue.
 Thus, there is potential for ongoing revenue from popular digital assets as they are bought and sold over time.

 Authenticity is the name of the game with NFTs.
 Digital collectibles contain distinguishing information that make them distinct from any other NFT and easily verifiable, thanks to the blockchain.
 Creating and circulating fake collectibles doesn’t work because each item can be traced back to the original creator or issuer.
-And unlike cryptocurrencies, they can’t be directly exchanged with one another (like baseball cards in real life) because no two are exactly the same.
+And, unlike cryptocurrencies, they can’t be directly exchanged with one another (like baseball cards in real life) because no two are the same.

 How is an NFT Different From Other Cryptocurrency?

 Although NFTs are created using the same kind of programming language as other cryptocurrencies, that's where the similarity ends.